Create a Library of custom Exercises, with your own demo videos.

 4. Set 'Reference Max' and 'Track As' (Optional/advanced)

-Note: Both options reference the TrainHeroic Library only.
+Note: 'Track As' will reference the TrainHeroic Library only.

 'Reference Max' will inform the system which max to look at when you prescribe percentages.
 For example, if you want this lift to pull from the TrainHeroic Back Squat max, select Back Squat here.